iPad 9 LTE Button Control Cable Replacement

 Step 40

-- Grab your trusty tweezers and gently lift the tape shielding the home button cable's ZIF connector.
-Easy does it!
+- Snag your tweezers and carefully peel back the tape over the home button cable ZIF connector—nice and easy!

 Tools Used